wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-java-custom-upload.md

 ### Hudson

 Our test used the Hudson 3.1.2 war and the default Tomcat 7.0.50 instance but without using the UI to set things up.
-Because Hudson is a software build tool, it is advised to install it on dedicated instances where the **AlwaysOn** flag can be set on the web app.
+Because Hudson is a software build tool, it is advised to install it on dedicated instances where the **AlwaysOn** flag can be set on the web site.

-1. In your web app’s root directory, i.e., **d:\home\site\wwwroot**, create a **webapps** directory (if not already present), and place Hudson.war in **d:\home\site\wwwroot\webapps**.
+1. In your web site's root directory, i.e., **d:\home\site\wwwroot**, create a **webapps** directory (if not already present), and place Hudson.war in **d:\home\site\wwwroot\webapps**.
 2. Download apache maven 3.0.5 (compatible with Hudson) and place it in **d:\home\site\wwwroot**.
 3. Create web.config in **d:\home\site\wwwroot** and paste the following contents in it: